YOU-PICK LAVENDER SEASON

-is a small lavender farm located in Sage California, just East of Temecula wine country.
-Typically while not open to the public, we do allow guests during our You-Pick Lavender Event.
+We're a small lavender farm located in Sage California, just East of Temecula Wine Country.
+While typically not open to the public, we do allow guests during our You-Pick Lavender Event.

 We have about 3200 lavender plants with roughly 1.2 million lavender stems!
 The fields are amazing and the views from our hilltop farm are spectacular.
 Come enjoy a walk amongst the flowers and cut some lavender to take home with you.
 This is a great destination event with a beautiful drive.